opendocsg/slw-judgments-backfill/2017_SGHC_318/report.md

  (ii) Whether the claim is so closely connected with the proceeds of crime to offend the conscience of the court ( ie , whether the claim falls within the Beresford principle).

-7       2 _Euro-Diam_ was referred to and applied by the Court of Appeal in _Station Hotel Co v Malayan Railway Administration_ [1993] 2 SLR(R) 818 at [57], although that case involved local illegality instead of foreign illegality.
+7       2 _Euro-Diam_ was referred to and applied by the Court of Appeal in _Station Hotel Co v Malayan Railway Administration_ <span class="citation">[1993] 2 SLR(R) 818</span> at [57], although that case involved local illegality instead of foreign illegality.

 (2) Application of _Euro-Diam_ to the present facts